Subscribe to Blog via Email

 26th July 2010

-I found out later that 25th July 2010 was the hottest day ever in UK and 26th July was pretty hot too – so hot I had to wear a T-shirt and shorts to meet my Oncologist for the first time – that’s another story in another blog!
+I found out later that 25th July 2010 was one of the hottest days of the year and 26th July was pretty hot too – so hot I had to wear a T-shirt and shorts to meet my Oncologist for the first time – that’s another story in another blog!

 Thanks for listening.

-I also wrote about the period between the first diagnostic CT scan on 8th July 2022 and the biopsy on 19th July 2022.
+I also wrote about the period between the first diagnostic CT scan on 8th July 2022 leading up to the biopsy on 19th July 2022 and then recovery from that.
 You can read that by clicking here or on the heading or picture below.

 Top 10 Posts & Pages in the last 48 hours (auto updates) (Click the titles to read them)